 Research shows that decluttering your home is a great way to sharpen your mind, promote relaxation, stimulate your creative side, and purify the air.
 It's also a great way to make money.
 Start by moving from room to room and making piles of things you want to keep, donate, sell, or throw away.
 When you finish, take photographs of the things you plan to sell and post them online.
 Be mindful of the space you create and think of things you can do with it that will benefit your life.

 Seek Help From Mental Health Experts

 Working on your mental health is something every person should be doing.
 No one is exactly where they want to be mentally, and there's no excuse to avoid it, especially now that you can access experts online.
 Online therapy is fast, easy, and often more affordable than meeting someone online.
 You can get immediate care if you look for apps with many specialists treating various conditions.
-Some even offer free consultations to make sure you are matched with the right expert.
+Some even offer free consultations to ensure you are matched with the right expert.

 Written by Charley Sunday and attached with permission.